-In addition, we believe we will experience seasonality.
-Our quarterly results have fluctuated in the past and may fluctuate in the future due to seasonal fluctuations in levels of Internet usage and seasonal purchasing cycles of many advertisers.
-It is generally understood that during the spring and summer months, Internet usage is lower than during other times of the year, especially in comparison to the fourth quarter of the calendar year.
-The extent to which usage may decrease during these off-peak periods is difficult to predict.
-Prolonged or severe decreases in usage during these periods may adversely affect our growth rate and results.
+In addition, we believe we will experience seasonality with our business.
+Our quarterly results have fluctuated in the past and may fluctuate in the future due to seasonal fluctuations in levels of mobile and Internet usage and seasonal purchasing cycles of many advertisers.
+Our experience has shown that during the spring and summer months, mobile and Internet usage is lower than during other times of the year and during the latter part of the fourth quarter of the calendar year we generally experience lower call volume and reduced demand for calls from our call advertising customers.
+The extent to which usage and call volume may decrease during these off-peak periods is difficult to predict.
+Prolonged or severe decreases in usage and call volume during these periods may adversely affect our growth rate and results.
 Additionally, the current business environment has generally resulted in advertisers and reseller partners reducing advertising and marketing services budgets or changing such budgets throughout the year, which we expect will impact our quarterly results of operations in addition to the typical seasonality seen in our industry.